usenbai-nur/ads1/README.md

 ##   Project Description
 This project implements 10 fundamental algorithms in Java, covering number theory, combinatorics, and array manipulations.
 Each algorithm is optimized for efficiency and analyzed for time complexity.
+This project is designed to strengthen understanding of algorithmic thinking and computational problem-solving skills.
+It includes implementations that demonstrate different complexity classes and their real-world applications.

 ##  Implemented Algorithms
 1. **Find Minimum in an Array**